 • Interface: Push defense down to a single NIC.
 In hybrid cloud or containerized environments, apply limits to specific interfaces (such as the cni0-style container NIC common in Kubernetes) to isolate and protect a slice of the microservice network.

-When multiple tiers coexist, OpenResty Edge provides an Inherit mechanism to reduce duplicate configuration and misconfiguration risk:
+When multiple tiers coexist, OpenResty Edge provides an inheritance mechanism to reduce duplicate configuration and misconfiguration risk:

 • At tiers such as cluster or node, you can choose Inherit to adopt the parent tier’s defense policy wholesale, without re-entering every field.